Gratuity Calculator

 Frequently Asked Questions

-Gratuity = (Last Drawn Basic + DA) × 15 × Years of Service / 26.
-For example, if basic + DA is ₹50,000 and you've worked 10 years: Gratuity = 50,000 × 15 × 10 / 26 = ₹2,88,462.
+Gratuity = (Last Drawn Basic + DA) × 15 × Years of Service ÷ 26.
+For example, if basic + DA is ₹50,000 and you've worked 10 years: Gratuity = 50,000 × 15 × 10 ÷ 26 = ₹2,88,462.
+For companies not covered under the Act, 30 is used instead of 26.

 Gratuity received on retirement/resignation is tax-exempt up to ₹20 lakh (for government employees, it's fully exempt).
 For employees covered under the Payment of Gratuity Act, the least of the following is exempt: actual gratuity received, ₹20 lakh, or 15 days salary × years of service.

 No, paying gratuity is a legal obligation under the Payment of Gratuity Act, 1972.
 Employers can only forfeit gratuity if the employee is terminated for riotous or violent behavior, or for offenses involving moral turpitude during employment.
+Partial forfeiture is allowed for willful property damage.